What to Expect

 Day of Surgery

 Patients are admitted for a 23-hour admit, so plan on spending the night after surgery.
 Pack comfortable, loose clothing for your child.
 T-shirts, sweatshirts, sweatpants or shorts are preferred.
 Be sure to bring any devices that your child uses for functional ambulation or walking assistance and comfort items.
 One parent is allowed to spend the night with the child.
 There are no private rooms so a roommate is likely, although the unit makes every effort to fill each room with one patient before doubling up.

-When you arrive at the hospital, you will check in at the 2nd floor lobby and a patient care representative will escort you to the same-day surgery center on the 6th floor.
+When you arrive at the hospital, you will check in at the 2nd floor lobby and a patient care representative will direct you to the same-day surgery center on the 6th floor.
 Dr. Dobbs, your anesthesia team and nursing team will meet with you before your surgery.

 Post–Op Day 1

 After surgery, your child will have bandages on the areas where the surgical incisions were made.
 These bandages will remain on for 10 days.
 You may see some bloody drainage on the bandage and bruising around the surgical site, which is normal.
 The casts are not waterproof so both the casts and dressings need to be kept clean and dry.
 If you have a cast, the nursing staff will provide you with a cast shoe to be worn when ambulating to protect the bottom of the cast.
 Do not let your child walk without the cast shoes.
 You should start using the knee immobilizers upon your return home, unless Dr. Dobbs has placed them in surgery or Dr. Park has given you other instructions.